Good and bad news for those looking forward to new ‘X-Men‘ content in the next couple of years.

 Finally, Gambit will apparently never catch a break.
 I reported on Gore Verbinski’s involvement in the project last year, which seemed to get the ball going for the Channing Tatum starrer.
 Now that Verbinski is out (but Tatum is still adamantly remaining attached to star), the search for a new director is on yet again.
 Gambit is being moved from February 14, 2019 to June 7, 2019.
 THR reports that insiders believe the more comedic Gambit “will do better as a summer Marvel movie,” although at this point it is extremely hard to stay optimistic.

 So with these fresh announcements comes a slew of different reactions.
 Those who are extra pumped for more Wade Wilson won’t have to wait as long, but I’m admittedly saddened by the fact that we won’t be getting The New Mutants until next year.
 The premise along with the film’s extraordinary cast (including the ephemeral Anya Taylor-Joy!) is enough to sustain the intrigue, but I suppose we’re lucky to at least get the movie altogether.
 Because Gambit?
-That film feels like it’s truly feels like it’s never going to happen.
+That film feels like it’s never going to happen.